Want to use the Chrome browser on Ubuntu? This tutorial shows how to install Google Chrome on Ubuntu 22.04 in a few easy-to-follow steps.

-3. Launch Chrome Browser
+Step 3: Launch Chrome Browser

+That’s all!
 Once installed, you can launch it from the application menu and enjoy it.
 Type “chrome” and click on the icon when it appears.

+The first time you start Google Chrome, you’ll have the chance to make Google Chrome your default browser.
 You can also choose to “Automatically send usage statistics and crash reports to Google.”
 It is up to you whether you want to enable this or not.

 Make your choices, and then click the “OK” button.

 Congratulations, you have installed Google Chrome on your Ubuntu 22.04 system.
 To add it to your dock, right-click the Chrome icon and select the “Add to Favorites” option from the context menu.